Halleymedia/vuejs-es6-demo/README.md

  * Simple ES6 classes, nicely decoupled from the rendering library (Vue.js in this case);
  * It leverages the language capabilities: use public properties to expose data to the ViewModel; keep them private for internal state;
  * Use of decorators to configure components and their route pattern;
+ * Navigation parameters are passed in as constructor arguments;
  * All scripts and templates packed in a single `app.js` file;
  * Works on Internet Explorer 10-11;
  * Live reloading for improved productivity;